Hemp in the off-season: plant potential as a cover crop

 For Gandra, these experiences reinforce the promising future of hemp: “It can be used both in the off-season and in crop rotations or intercropping.
 It combines productive, environmental, and economic benefits.”

-Experiments by the Rodale Institute in the US highlight the plant's rapid growth, reaching up to 3.6 meters in 85 days, covering the soil and reducing weed plants.
-Technicians also emphasize the importance of the root system in soil structuring, essential for agricultural planning.
+Experiments from the Rodale Institute in the USA highlight the plant's rapid growth, which can reach up to 3.6 meters in 85 days, covering the soil and reducing weeds.
+Technicians also emphasize the importance of the root system in soil structure, essential for agricultural planning.